matcornic/hugo-learn-doc/content/basics/configuration/index.md

 ```

 {{% notice tip %}}
-Assets are based on the root of the site.
-So, don't forget to use Hugo built-in `canonifyURLs = true` parameter if you set a `baseurl` which includes a component path.
+Assets are based on the `baseurl` of the site.
+So, don't forget to configure yours in the `config.toml` file.
 Absolutely needed for Github pages like http://userid.github.io/project.
-Find [More information](https://github.com/matcornic/hugo-theme-learn/issues/3)
 {{% /notice %}}

 ## Style customization